 3.1.
 Small Sensor System S3

 The PCA in Figure 2 describes how the headspace of the 6 samples from organic sources are distributed well separated on the hyperplane.
-The first two Principal Components (PC) were used for a total explained variance equal to 99.2% (84.17% in PC1 and 15.03% in PC2).
-First remarkable thing about the sample distribution into the hyperplane is that being PC1 the main axis and the one with the more explained variance 2 of the samples are equidistantly positioned in the opposite parts of the PC1 axis.
-These two samples “Carbonate AGR” and Control are respectively positioned in the negative and opposite part of the horizontal axis.
+The first two Principal Components (PC) were used for a total explained variance (EV) equal to 99.2% (84.17% in PC1 and 15.03% in PC2).
+The sample distribution into the hyperplane explains how all the samples are well separated according PC1, which is the main axis and the one with the more explained variance (84,17%).
+In particular, two of them (Control and Carbonate) are equidistantly positioned and, as a consequence, completely different according sensor analysis.
 It is interesting since for the Carbonate sample is the one chemically treated with no microorganisms present and on the opposite site the control sample with just clean air and are effectively the most different samples of all studied samples regarding the volatile set compounds.
+As a consequence, the samples were clearly grouped according to their origin.

 On the other hand, at the center of the hyperplane it is possible to observe that the other 4 samples are placed near the axis crossing point.
 Regarding PC1 axis the samples are in couples “Digestate FI” and “Sewage” on the negative part and “Sludge” and “Digestate AGR” on the positive part in an equidistant zone from the axis origin.
 It is possible to say that the presence of an active microflora in these samples has generated as indicated in the table present in Appendix 1 many different compounds coming from the transformation of the organic matter by the microorganisms (Sberveglieri et al, 2015)